cdp1337/coreplus/README.md

 To install, simply browse to the /install directory via a web browser and follow the instructions.

+*NOTE* If you get a bunch of warnings when first loading the page before the framework is installed, feel free to ignore them and proceed straight to the installer at `/install`.
+This is normal to see if `DEVELOPMENT_MODE` is enabled and/or errors are displaying.
+It's a side effect of the framework trying to execute without being initialized first.

+@todo If you have recommendations or a patch on how to get around this, feel free to submit them for review!
+I'm open to code critique :)

 # Known Quirks

+## Shared Hosting Environments

+Core is not designed to run inside a shared hosting environment, but it can none-the-less.
+To get the best performance, a dedicated environment with APC and Memcache running is recommended.

+## Windows / WAMP Environment

+Installation and running inside a WAMP environment is unsupported at present and may not work.
+If you need this, proceed at your own risk.

+## MariaDB Backend

+When running with MariaDB, the php5-mysqlnd driver is required instead of php5-mysql!
+To fix this on Ubuntu 15.04 and newer, run `sudo apt-get install php5-mysqlnd`.
+This fixes the "Headers and client library minor version mismatch" notice.

 ## Ubuntu 13.10 Saucy Salamander